 Making money while you sleep is the ultimate business.

 But creating a trading robot is like getting married in Vegas while you are drunk.
-It always sounds like a good idea in the beginning, but it rarely ends in a happily ever after.
+It always sounds like a good idea in the beginning, but it ends up being much more complicated than you think.

 Before you find a developer however, you will need to quantify your trading system so that a computer can understand it.
 Something that may be obvious to the human eye, may actually be really hard to define to a programmer.